 Case Study: Thompson Pump Bridge Street Bypass Solves Potential Sewage Contamination

 The job was made difficult due to the close proximity of the sewage system to the area in which new construction would occur.
-City officials were afraid – and rightly so – that the vibration caused by driving the new bridge pillars into the ground would create fractures in the underground pipes, leading to the spilling of catastrophic amounts of sewage at the job site.
+The concern was that the vibration caused by driving the new bridge pillars into the ground would create fractures in the underground pipes, leading to the spilling of catastrophic amounts of sewage at the job site.

 Thompson Pump was contacted by subcontractor Shaw Construction to install the new utility work for the project, which included bypassing the existing gravity sewer during bridge construction and rehabilitation of the two existing gravity siphon chambers.